Dynasties come and go in sports, but the Bay Area has seen a wealth of riches in that department over the last half-century.

 Coach Bill Walsh's West Coast Offense -- which focused on controlling the tempo with short-to-intermediate passes while developing new routes -- helped change the way football is played.

-The 1980s 49ers won four Super Bowl while contending with the Dallas Cowboys, Washington, the Chicago Bears and New York Giants.
-They not only had Montana, who was seen as the undisputed greatest quarterback of all-time, but they also had Jerry Rice and Ronnie Lott, who still are seen as the greatest wide receiver and safety in NFL history.
+The 1980s 49ers won four Super Bowls while contending with the Dallas Cowboys, Washington, the Chicago Bears and New York Giants.
+They not only had Montana, who was seen as the undisputed greatest quarterback of all time, but they also had Jerry Rice and Ronnie Lott, who still are seen as the greatest wide receiver and safety in NFL history.

 The 49ers were the best of the best in an era stacked with talented teams.
 They had three all-time greats, were able to win titles with both Walsh and George Seifert at the helm, and, while this doesn't directly apply to said bracket, were able to extend their dominance by winning a fifth Super Bowl with quarterback Steve Young.

 Bruce Bochy's Giants put together one of the weirdest dynasties in sports history.

 The Giants won World Series titles in 2010, 2012 and 2014, while doing pretty much nothing in 2011 and 2013.